-The ancient Egyptian hieroglyphs writing system is known in ancient Egyptian language as "Medu Netjer" which means "The Gods Words” as it was believed that the art of writing was the invention of the gods which explain how important and vital hieroglyphs were to the Egyptian civilization.
+The ancient Egyptian hieroglyphs writing system is known in the ancient Egyptian language as "Medu Netjer" which means "The Gods Words" it was believed that the art of writing was the invention of the gods which explains how important and vital hieroglyphs were to the Egyptian civilization.
 The Egyptian hieroglyphic scripts were one of the earliest writing systems ever to be used during the history of the ancient Egyptian civilization to represent their language.
 Many Greek scholars and historians like Herodotus believed that the hieroglyphs were sacred and referred to as "Holy Writing", the word comes from the Greek Hiero meaning "holy" and Glypho meaning "Writing".

-It was able to combine logographic, syllabic and alphabetic elements and create a total of 1,000 sings which was later decreased to 750 signs.
+The hieroglyphs consist of three basic types of signs; -Logograms represent words. -Phonograms represent sounds. -Determinatives which to indicate its correct meaning.
+It was able to combine logographic, syllabic, and alphabetic elements and create a total of 1,000 signs which was later decreased to 750 signs.

 There have been many theories and hypotheses regarding the origin of the hieroglyphs, but one theory seems to be the most promising which states they were derived from rock pictures created by prehistoric hunting communities living in the desert west of the Nile River who used the means of visual imagery as a concept of communicating.
 Some decorations and images were depicted on pottery vessels of early pre-dynastic cultures in the zero dynasties during the period of Naqada II (3500-3200 BCE) and other vessels were buried in tombs of Naqada III (3200-3000 BC) and are considered to be the earliest stable dated examples of Egyptian hieroglyphs ever discovered.
 The signs of the pottery vessels are believed to showcase information about the contents of the vessels which reflects on the growth of record keeping and administrative control within the ancient Egyptian civilization.